zilbers/Omri-s-to-do-list/README.md

 The app passed 6 tests that are included in this repository.

-The project you will let the user can store prioritized _todo tasks_ and view/sort that list, save the list to be able to use again and search for tasks.
+The project will let the user store prioritized _todo tasks_ and view/sort that list, save the list to be able to use again and search for tasks.

 Preview: